6. RewriteRule Flags¶

 This does not apply to new requests resulting from external redirects.

-F - forbidden
+6.10.
+F - forbidden¶

-flag causes the server to return a 403 Forbidden status
+Using the [F] flag causes the server to return a 403 Forbidden status

 code to the client.
 While the same behavior can be accomplished using